 - Associated difficulties with psychosocial wellbeing

-The most common symptom is unwelcomed or unwanted arousal, which was reported in 91.3% of women with PGAD associated symptoms (Jackowich, 2016).
+The most common symptom of Persistent genital arousal disorder is unwelcomed or unwanted arousal, which was reported in 91.3% of women with PGAD associated symptoms (Jackowich, 2016).

 Prevalence of PGAD

 The prevalence of PGAD is still unknown (Klifto & Dellon, 2019), but it is believed to affect approximately 1% of women (Garvey et al., 2009).

 Klifto & Dellon (2019) report that causes of PGAD can be a combination of vascular, neurological, pharmacological, and psychological.

 Nerve entrapment of the pudendal nerve can contribute to PGAD and is a primary treatment focus when seeking pelvic floor physical therapy.

 As of the publishing date of this blog, there are currently no Food and Drug Administration (FDA)- approved evidenced-based treatments for PGAD.

 Most evidence for PGAD treatment have been published in case reports and small studies.
 Having a multidisciplinary healthcare team consisting of a medical provider, pelvic floor physical therapist, and sex therapist was shown to be associated with patient-perceived benefits, satisfaction, and value (Klifto & Dellon, 2019).